The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 \subsection{Tables and Views}

 The PSPS has defined several views to aid the user in making database queries.
-A view is a virtual table that is based on the results from an SQL statement.
-A view looks like a table to the user.
+A view is a virtual table that is based on the results from an SQL statement, and looks like a table to the user.
+These views are constructed to aid the user, to alleviate the need for common joins, and produce query results faster than joins.
 Table~\ref{table:views} describes the views currently in PSPS.